 Justin Jacinto is a member of the firm’s International Arbitration group.
 His practice focuses on investment treaty arbitration, international commercial arbitration, and public international law disputes.
 Mr. Jacinto also has experience with project finance and development matters.

-Mr. Jacinto previously worked in the World Bank’s Latin America & Caribbean department where he focused on infrastructure investment projects and compliance with environmental and social regulations.
+Mr. Jacinto previously worked in the World Bank’s Latin America & Caribbean department where he focused on infrastructure investment and environmental policy and management.
 He has also been a guest scholar at the Brookings Institution, an assistant to a U.S. Congressman, and a White House intern, and served on the Board of Directors of Results for Development, an international development focused non-profit organization.

 International Organizations Interest Group, Vice-Chair